Parker-Zhang/GraduationPro_bachelor/README.md

 ## code guide

-the official package is in `DynamixelSDKdynamixel-workbench dynamixel-workbench-msgs ` folder.

 the main ros package I rewrite is in `my_dynamixel_workbench_test` folder.

-when you put them into your catkin workspace, then compile it.
+when you put it into your catkin workspace, then compile it.

 ```shell
 cd catkin_ws